Have you voted for the best institutional and student blogs eduStyle Collegewebeditor.com awards?

 1) When did you launch your blog?

 September 2005.
-Plus, the site gets a facelift every September as we bring on new bloggers.
+Plus, the site gets a facelift every September as we bring on new bloggers.2) What was your goal at that time?
+What was its target audience?

 The Experience Ball State Web site offers visitors an authentic feel for what student life is like at Ball State and a way to interact with selected bloggers in a friendly, multimedia environment.
 As a largely undergraduate university, our primary target for this project is college-bound high school students and their parents.
-Our mains goals were to 1) Offer more personal, interactive recruitment communication so prospective students can begin to feel connected to Ball State; 2) Help students see if Ball State is the right fit for them; and 3) Provide an “unvarnished” (but mostly positive) view of the university
+Our mains goals were to 1) Offer more personal, interactive recruitment communication so prospective students can begin to feel connected to Ball State; 2) Help students see if Ball State is the right fit for them; and 3) Provide an “unvarnished†(but mostly positive) view of the university3) In your opinion, what makes this blog unique?

 I think our blogs stand out because we were the first (that I am aware of) to open up the comment section – meaning our blogs are true blogs, and not just journals of our students’ experiences.
-In addition, we do not edit the blogs – meaning visitors get an authentic view about life at Ball State.
+In addition, we do not edit the blogs – meaning visitors get an authentic view about life at Ball State.4) What has been the return on investment of this blog since its launch?
+How do you measure its success?

 The site continues to get thousands of hits every day – especially during peak times in the spring when students are making final enrollment decisions.
 In addition, our surveys of incoming freshmen and their parents indicate that students, but especially parents, appreciate and understand the authenticity of the bloggers.
 They also feel they had a better understanding about what campus, professors, and the overall Ball State experience would be like.
 We feel this later impacts retention.
 If you have helped someone find the right college fit, then they are more likely to have a successful experience at your school.